 WET BAR WITH SLIDING SEAT

-The wet bar on your Freedom 285 includes a sliding power seat.
+The wet bar on your 307 includes a sliding power seat.
 The switch for this seat is located in the starboard deckwing insert.
-The wet bar also features a Corian countertop, sink, fire extinguisher holder, storage drawers, and trash compartment.
+The wet bar also features a sink, storage drawers, and a trash compartment.